hongquan/CoBang/README.rst

 3. Install PyPI-hosted Python packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For other Python dependencies, this project is using `Poetry`_ to manage.
+For other Python dependencies, this project is using `PDM`_ to manage.
 Please install it, then, inside the created virtual environment, run:

 .. code-block:: sh

-    poetry install --no-root
+    pdm install --no-self

 to install those dependencies.